ericPantarotto/nestJS_completeGuide/notes.md

 - Instead of 'src/guards/auth.guard' change it to '../guards/auth.guard'
 - better approach:  **<span style='color: #aacb73'> jest.config.ts**
 `moduleNameMapper: { '^src/(.*)$': '<rootDir>/$1' },`

+### **<span style='color: #6e7a73'>Not Super Effective Tests**

+With our mock implementation of the `UsersService` put together, we can now test all the different methods inside of our controller that only use either `find` or `findOne`.

+**<span style='color: #8accb3'> Note:** We are testing just the method by itself without any decorators present.
+If you want to test the decorators, then we have to write out an end to end test, which you'll recall is a very different kind of test.
 <!---
 [comment]: it works with text, you can rename it how you want